Meet the People behind 4th Wall

 Christine has been the

 Offstage, Christine is a corporate speaker for Employee Benefit Programs teaching the power of story telling, communication skills, conflict resolution and respectful workplace seminars for various corporations throughout the northeast.
-Mrs. Manning currently teaches drama at St. Columba School during the day and at night sings with Bosco and the Storm.
+Mrs. Manning currently teaches drama at St. Columba School during the day and at night works as an entrepreneur empowering others.

 Christine is the former Operations Manager for multiple shows at Madison Square Garden, an Event Manager for Viacom, Nickelodeon, VH-1, and MTV, and a commercial spokeswoman for multiple companies.
 Just recently, Christine worked with Soledad O’Brien on a documentary about long-term care.
 She recently shot several commercials for MetLife; One Love Foundation and a new asthma medication.
 Christine spent an entire season on “Billions” for Showtime as one of Axe Capital’s Analysts and played Maria in “Bensonhurst” for David Zucker.
 Christine played Cookie Jones for the AIDS Quilt show entitled Between the Seams as it toured the Tri-State area.